Competition and Diversity in Generative AI: Competition across Tools

 \begin{restatable}[Only the perfect tool weakly dominates]{lemma}{perfect} If $\pin{1}$ is a perfect ordering according to $\bd$, i.e., $\bd_{\pin{1}_1} \ge \bd_{\pin{1}_2} \ge \dots \ge \bd_{\pin{1}_K}$, then $\maxm_1(n, \Pi, \bd) = n$ for all $\Pi \ni \pin{1}$.
 Otherwise, there exist $\pin{2}$ and $n_0$ such that for all $n \ge n_0$, $\maxm_1(n, \{\pin{1}, \pin{2}\}, \bd) < n$.

 \end{restatable}

 As a result, a strategic tool developer need not attempt to create a perfectly aligned tool; instead, they might seek ``competitive alignment'' by filling a niche left open by existing tools.
 A tool might, for example, prioritize a particular visual or linguistic style even if it isn't what the majority of users want simply because existing tools fail to provide it.
 This concludes our theoretical exploration.
-Next, we validate our results empirically by using language models to play Scattergories.
+Next, we validate our results empirically.